Last updated: February 09, 2017 | See all Documentation

 Revoking certificates does not reset rate limits, because the resources used to issue those certificates have already been consumed.

-We will soon (February 2017) introduce a Failed Validation limit of 5 failures per account, per hostname, per hour.
+We recently (April 2017) introduced a Failed Validation limit of 5 failures per account, per hostname, per hour.
 This limit will be higher on staging so you can use staging to debug connectivity problems.

 The “new-reg”, “new-authz” and “new-cert” endpoints have an Overall Requests limit of 20 per second.
 All other endpoints have an Overall Requests limit of 2000 per second.